 The Gold Coast Catchment Association is the umbrella organisation for community groups who are involved in the hands on restoration, maintenance and protection of the Gold Coast’s natural areas.
-We support the “doers” who plant trees, remove weeds and clean up our waterways and beaches, and who care for our native animals.
+We support the “doers” who plant trees, remove weeds, care for native animals and clean up our waterways and beaches.

 The Association supports our network of members by: